Multi-Source EEG Emotion Recognition via Dynamic Contrastive Domain Adaptation: RELATED WORK

 \subsection{Single-source domain adaptation}

-Unsupervised domain adaptation has proven effective in addressing individual differences in EEG signals for emotion recognition.
-MMD has been explored for cross-session domain adaptation \cite{peng2022joint}.
-The deep adaptation network \cite{li2018cross} uses MMD to measure the discrepancies between the source and target domain, eliminating individual differences in EEG signals by maintaining discriminative features and domain invariance.
-Fine-grained information may not be identified using global domain adaptation, and fine-grained adaptation based on sentiment labels achieved better results.
-A class-aware subdomain adaptation network was introduced \cite{kang2020contrastive} based on contrastive domain discrepancy \cite{li2022dynamic}, for cross-subject and cross-session emotion recognition.
-The joint distribution adaptation method \cite{li2019domain} approximates the joint distribution by adapting both the marginal and conditional distributions.
-By making use of emotional labels, improved clustering and recognition accuracy on the SEED dataset is achieved.
-A deep subdomain adaptation network \cite{meng2022deep} also capture fine-grained information from each emotion category, improving the alignment of subdomains for domain transfer.
+Domain adaptation is a type of transductive transfer learning {\cite{pan2009survey}}, which adapts a model learned on source domain to classify data in target domain.
+Depending on the availability of class labels of samples in target domain during the training, deep visual domain adaptation are typically categorized into: supervised, semi-supervised, and unsupervised approaches.
+The case where the label is unavailable in target domain is considered as unsupervised domain adaptation (UDA) {\citep{wang2018deep}} {\cite{xu2022video}}{\citep{jimenez2023learning}}.
+Unsupervised domain adaptation has proven effective in addressing individual differences in EEG signals for emotion recognition, even in cases where the distribution of source and target domains are entirely different.
+To transfer cross-subject knowledge, maximum mean discrepancy (MMD) {\cite{gretton2006kernel}} has been widely adopted as a metric to describe the discrepancies between the distributions of source and target domains in UDA.
+For example, MMD preserves the domain invariance in deep adaptation network {\citep{li2018cross}} while addressing the individual differences.
+However, the naive MMD is not capable of addressing the class prior distributions, resulting in degraded domain adaptation accuracies.
+Class-aware subdomain adaptation network have been introduced \citep{kang2020contrastive, yan2017mind} to address the class weight bias.
+In addition, contrastive domain discrepancy metric \citep{li2022dynamic} is introduced for cross-subject and cross-session emotion recognition.
+The approximated joint marginal and conditional distributions \citep{li2019domain} also shows improved clustering and recognition accuracy on the SEED dataset.
+A deep subdomain adaptation network \citep{meng2022deep} captures fine-grained information from each class, improving the alignment of subdomains.